5upto/nirctc/README.md

 ## Overview

 NIRCTC is a mini-mock railway reservation system, as part of an Object-Oriented System Design project.
-This project aims at demonstrating the simplified functionaliy of a railway reservation system.
+This project aims at demonstrating the simplified functionality of a railway reservation system.

 ## Table of Contents